 protein, fiber, and iron.

-Try simmering the seeds for a porridge-like meal or popping them in a skillet for a crunchy, nutty snack like popcorn.
+Simmer the seeds for a porridge-like meal or pop them in a skillet for a crunchy, nutty snack like popcorn.

 Amaranth is from the Chenopodiaceae